-Last week in our blog, we discussed the return on investment of Diversity & Inclusion strategies.
-(See: D&I thought leader opinions here.)
+We’ve previously discussed the return on investment of Diversity & Inclusion strategies (see: D&I thought leader opinions here.)
 Now, we will dive deeper into the mindset & behavior that is necessary to lead inclusively.
 It’s one thing to understand why inclusive leadership is a prerequisite for global organizational success, but we also need to know how to translate this knowledge into action.

 “Inclusive leadership gives a window into each market, a level of insight that no one can get from a trip or a week or a month in the country.”